SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/05-Arithmetic-Operators.md

 It works differently with **integers** and **floating point numbers**.

-* When we divide two integers, **integer division** is applied, and the obtained output will not contain a fractional part
+* When we divide two integers, **integer division** is applied, and the obtained output will not contain a fractional part (a remainder)

   * Example: `11 / 3 = 3`

-* When we divide two numbers and at least one of them is a **float** number, **floating division** is applied, and the obtained result is a float number.
+* When we divide two numbers and at least one of them is a **float** number, **floating division** is applied, and the obtained result will be a float number.

   * Example: `11 / 4.0 = 2.75`

-  * When the division cannot be completed with exact precision, the result is being rounded, for example `11.0 / 3 = 3.66666666666667`
+  * When the division cannot be completed with exact precision, the result will be rounded, for example: `11.0 / 3 = 3.66666666666667`

 * Integer **division by 0** causes an **exception** during runtime (runtime exception)